deniskapel/topic_rec/README.md

 # Next Entity Recommendation using Spacy and LSTM

 Next entity is a noun chunk extracted by Spacy.
-Using sequence of previous noun chunks, predict the next one.
+Using a sequence of previous noun chunks, predict the next one.

 Model contain LSTM layer and a fully connected one.
+Vectors are extracted from Spacy instances.
+If a chunk consists from several tokens, its vector is the average of them.

-The model was trained in Colab, see [topic_rec notebook](topic_rec.ipynb) for details.
-In the notebook, the pipeline is described in mode details.
+The pipeline can be reporoduced in Colab, see [topic_rec notebook](topic_rec.ipynb) for details.
+In the notebook, it is described in mode details.

-TODO: update to use any number of sequences to predict the next one
+TODO: allow switching between bidirectional and forwad-only LSTM